 The apartheid era was characterised by different resistances such as the Sharpeville massacre, Vaal and the East Rand in 1985 and Soweto uprising of 1976.
-The apartheid era ended in 1994, and people hoped that South Africa would not be the same anymore and there would not be any massacre.
+The apartheid era ended in 1994, and people hoped that South Africa would not be the same anymore and that there would not be any massacres again.
 An old era ended and the new started.
-Mass demonstrations and protests happened in the democratic context where citizens rely heavily on government to protect them, as well as to promote and protect human rights in general.
+Mass demonstrations and protests happened in the democratic context where citizens rely heavily on the government to protect them, as well as to promote and protect human rights in general.
 On 16 August 2012, democratic South Africa witnessed what is now called the Marikana massacre, when a large number of miners were killed by the police.

 The country has witnessed numerous labour protests since the beginning of democracy.
 Some protests were initiated by trade union movements and others were initiated by the workers themselves.

 A major protest that resulted in the killing of protestors was the 2012 Marikana protest by mine workers.
 On 16 August 2012, South African Police Service (SAPS) officers shot and killed at least 34 striking miners and injured 75 people in Marikana, North West Province, South Africa.
 The workers had staged a wildcat strike a few days earlier and were protesting outside the Lonmin mine when police opened fire with live ammunitions in what was called the first massacre in democratic South Africa.
 The strike was initiated by the mine workers themselves, mainly the rock drillers.